johnsengendo/DigitalTwins_part2/README.md

 It preprocesses the data, trains multiple models with different window sizes and forecast horizons, and visualizes the results.
 Key dependencies include `TensorFlow`, `Keras`, and `Scikit-learn`.

+### Video Streaming Application with Dynamic Network Conditions

+This script sets up a video streaming application using Mininet and Containernet, simulating dynamic network conditions by varying bandwidth and delay in real-time.
+The setup includes server and client containers for video streaming, with network properties changing every 120 seconds.
+The script supports automatic testing and can be controlled via command-line arguments.

+Key Features:
+- **Dynamic Network Simulation:** Adjusts bandwidth and delay across a simulated link.
+- **Automated Testing:** Option to enable autotest mode for automated topology testing.
+- **Integration with Mininet:** Utilizes Mininet and ComNetsEmu for network simulation and container management.

 ![alt text](https://github.com/johnsengendo/DigitalTwins_part2/blob/main/Images/Image.jpg)